Miss Fisher and the Crypt of Tears: Plot

 DI Robinson visits Captain Templeton's widow who gives him an astrolabe which had been owned by her husband.
+He also learns that after Templeton's execution, and the supposed disturbance of the tomb, his at the time pregnant widow went into early labor despite there being no complications before then.
+The baby didn't survive.
 Miss Fisher finds a large emerald in a pot in the Sheikh's room which is verified by Professor Linnaeus as being linked to the amulet.
 DI Robinson, Miss Fisher, Jonathon Lofthouse (the younger brother of Lord Lofthouse), and Shirin all travel to Negev and find a tomb in the desert using the astrolabe.
-A corpse, which had been stabbed by a dagger carrying Jonathon's insignia, is found in the tomb.
+There they find an ancient corpse preserved in honey.
+The body is that of Alexander's secret desert bride who died, leading to his grief.
+Another corpse is found near the coffin, which had been stabbed by a dagger carrying Jonathon's insignia.
 Jonathon reveals that he had accompanied Captain Templeton and Wilson to Shirin's village a decade ago in search of the jewels.
-Captain Templeton had shot and murdered the villagers.
-Shirin's mother showed them to the tomb where, upon hearing the gunshots, there was a struggle in which he accidentally killed her.
+While Shirin's mother, the guardian of the tomb, showed them inside, Captain Templeton went mad and shot and murdered the villagers.
+Shirin's mother upon hearing the gunshots, lashed out at Johnathon.
+There was a struggle in which he accidentally killed her.
 He returned with them so that he could return the jewels as he believes that he is cursed.
 Miss Fisher therefore figures out that the unknown assailant is someone trying to protect Jonathon—whom she identifies as his real father, the Lofthouse's butler, Crippins.
 He emerges from the shadow of the tomb and attempts to steal the jewels but is stopped by Jonathon who holds him hostage while the others escape from the collapsing tomb walls.

 Miss Fisher tells Lord Lofthouse the truth about Jonathon and later says goodbye to Shirin.
 After pretending to shoot a spider to appease Miss Fisher's fears, Jack has a heart-to-heart talk with Phryne about their relationship.
 He tells her that he doesn't need to marry her, he just needs her heart and she declares she had already given it to him.
 They spend the night together.

-In the epilogue Phryne receives a letter announcing that her husband, whom she married to help him secure his kingdom (while he was in love with someone else), has been murdered.
+In a mid-credits scene, Phryne receives a letter announcing that her husband, whom she married to help him secure his kingdom (while he was in love with someone else), has been murdered.